 Yes, it’s true.
 Boston’s Frost Ice Bar—which has maintained a cool temperature of 21 degrees Fahrenheit since it opened at the end of August in 2013—seems downright balmy compared to the wintery conditions this city has seen of late.

 The world's largest permanent indoor ice bar, the Frost Ice Bar is located in the marketplace-friendly Faneuil Hall, not far from the Old State House and the much more fluid New England Aquarium.
 This novel Boston-themed bar (there’s loads of local paraphernalia on ice and on display in here) is where locals and tourists alike flock together to have a really cold one.
 Think Cheers meets Dr. Zhivago and you’ll start getting the picture.

-It’s always chilly at The Frost Ice Bar.
+It’s always chilly at The Frost Ice Bar, one of the coldest attractions in Boston.
 In fact, the rule is that no one is allowed to stay more than 45 minutes inside this wintery wonderland.
 It’s that cold.
 And it has to be.
 That’s because everything inside this snow palace is frozen solid: the walls, the furnishings, the bar, the swan boat built big enough for a small party to sit in, even the drinking glasses.